Maintaining the safety of the people you are responsible for everyday is a crucial thing.

 What is the Australian standard for safety signs?

-There are different signs that are used to convey different messages.
+Comprehendible signs are used to convey different messages.

 For instance mandatory signs are usually blue and white, and are used to convey a required action, such as wearing gloves or goggles while handling a certain material.